AllureOfTheStars/Allure/GameDefinition/PLAYING.md

   fly gradually over time with varying speeds and can be sidestepped or shot down; less so explosions that are swarms of projectile particles (turn-based just the same)
 * time passes and factions pursue their goals on a few levels simultaneously, while other levels are frozen (but all are persistent)
-* the same laws of simulated world apply to all factions and all actors, whether player-controlled or AI-controlled; e.g., the same field of view and pathfinding algorithms, skill checks, equipment and item use rules
+* the same laws of simulated world apply to all factions and all actors, whether player-controlled or AI-controlled; e.g., the same field of view calculation, skill checks, equipment limitations, rules for item and terrain use
 * combat mechanics is deterministic; randomness comes only from AI decisions and procedurally generated terrain
-* there's (almost) no HP regeneration; attrition ensures all past (silly) decisions matter; HP starts at around half max
+* there's (almost) no HP regeneration; attrition ensures all past (silly) decisions matter; HP of every actor starts at around half max
 * each character has 10 uniform equipment slots, which fill quickly given that most melee weapons have cooldowns
 * each faction has a single shared inventory of unlimited size,